mandeleung/Wheatlo/README.md

 I trained the detector in 2 stages.
 In the first stage, all 4 components of the cost function had equal weight, and I used only the first 1000 images in the training set to train the detector.
 About 50% (p=0.5) of the images were augmented.
 The reason for these choices is that I had some stability issues during the initial training.
 The error often runs down to NaN within a few iterations.
 However, with these choices, the training would often converge nicely.
 I trained for 20 epoches in the first stage.

 In the second stage, I modified the cost function by increasing the weights of the bounding box error to 1.5 and decreasing the weight of the predicted probablity of non-existent object to 0.8.
 I used the entire training set (except for the first 20 for real-time validation) which has 3353 images.
 About 80% of the images were augmented.
+I trained for 40 epoches in the second stage.

 ## Final model